Art and Social Justice

 Process of Artwork II

-Doing a second watercolor sketch we realized that space or no space is THE category of survival.
-It reveals who can make it and who cannot make it and is left behind
+After doing a second watercolor sketch, we realized that space, or the lack thereof, is the ultimate survival category.
+It reveals who can survive and who cannot and is left behind

-The artistic motive of straight and curvy lines, and the political motive of bodies squeeezing into rescue places, connects to one of the art pieces of Jacob Lawrence: The Migration Series, Panel 23, The Migration spread
+The artistic motif of straight and curvy lines and the political motif of bodies squeezing into rescue spaces connect to one of Jacob Lawrence's art pieces: The Migration Series, Panel 23: The Migration Spread

 Jacob Lawrence, The Migration Series, Panel 23, 1940-41, Casein tempera on hardboard, 12 x 18 in.
 The Phillips Collection, Washington, DC, Acquired 1942